top of page

 Individual and couple sessions typically last 45-50 minutes.

-I do not accept insurance.
-There are both pros and cons to using insurance as well as there are several reasons why I, and many other therapists, do not accept insurance.
-I will provide you with some information here that will help you decide how best to utilize services to suit your needs.
+Our office does not accept insurance.
+There are both pros and cons to using insurance as well as there are several reasons why we, and many other therapists, do not accept insurance.
+We will provide you with some information here that will help you decide how best to utilize services to suit your needs.

 First of all, seeing a provider that accepts your insurance can be beneficial, as the insurance company may cover a portion of the fee.
 Of course, your copay may vary with different insurance plans as many cover a differing range of mental health benefits.
 This can be helpful, as therapy is often expensive.